-- 4.3.1 Guidelines for our grant schemes will publish Welsh language requirements as priority areas for Lottery and Arts Portfolio Wales funding. - 4.3.2 When the Arts Council completes formal contracts with third parties relating to the provision of services to the public in Wales, it will ensure that such contracts are consistent with the terms of our Welsh Language Policy and Standards requirements.
+4.4.1 When the Arts Council completes formal contracts with third parties relating to the provision of services to the public in Wales, it will ensure that such contracts are consistent with the terms of our Welsh Language Policy and Standards requirements.
 Furthermore, we will recommend that all parties refer to guidance issued by the Welsh Language Commissioner.